gkazunii/pymba/readme.md

 ## Acknowledgement
 This work was supported by
 - the Danish Data Science Academy, which is funded by the Novo Nordisk Foundation, Grant Number NNF21SA0069429 (GK) and
-- the Novo Nordisk Foundation, Grant Number NNF23OC0083524 (MM & PT)
+- the Novo Nordisk Foundation, Grant Number NNF23OC0083524 (MM & PT).

 <div align="left">
   <img